AlexFloareaVT/AlexFloarea-AI-SVS/README.md

 This is the core English dataset for the Alex Floarea AI SVS Dataset

-This dataset contains roughly 1 hour and 15 minutes of British English singing data in WAV format with phoneme level HTK style labelling.
+This dataset contains roughly 1 hour and 50 minutes of British English singing data in WAV format with phoneme level HTK style labelling.
-Phonemes are labelled according to ARPA English phonemes, with additions of dx, ax, N and M.
+Phonemes are labelled according to ARPA English phonemes, with additions of dx, ax, oh, N and M.
 All audio in this dataset was recorded using a Blue Yeti, and most samples have been treated with a noise gate and limiter.
 This dataset was not sung by a professional singer, so the singing quality is poor but covers a large range.
 The labels aren't perfect, and there may be mistakes, but they worked well enough to train their DiffSinger model.
+Part of this dataset used base labels created using SOFA and TigerMeat's GUI and English SOFA model.

 -You **MAY** use this dataset and it's labels for MultiSpeaker training of AI SVS Models
 -You **MAY** use this dataset and it's labels for research purposes